MiSTer-devel/C64_MiSTer/README.md

 ![keyboard-mapping](https://github.com/mister-devel/C64_MiSTer/blob/master/keymap.gif)

 ### Loadable ROM
-Alternative ROM can be placed in C64 folder with the name boot.rom.
+Alternative ROM can loaded from OSD: Hardware->Load System ROM.
 Format is simple concatenation of BASIC + Kernal.rom + C1541.rom

 To create the ROM in DOS or Windows, gather your files in one place and use the following command from the DOS prompt.